Playa Junquillal, Costa Rica

 At certain intervals you can watch baby turtles at the hatching station struggling out of the sand.
 Ostional, one of the world's most important nesting sites of sea turtles, is only 25 km south of Junquillal.

 Activities in Junquillal:

 Snorkeling is possible in tide pools at the southern end of the Junquillal beach or at Playa Blanca at the north.

 Surfing is world-class in Playa Negra (6 km) or Avellanas (9 km).
-When there is a swell you can also surf in Junquillal at the northern and southern end of the beach.
-And maybe locals will disclose some of their secret surf spots at other nearby beaches.
+To the south of Junquillal you additionally find the surf beach of Playa Marbella, and when there is a swell you can just surf in Junquillal at the northern end of the beach.

-In Playa Callejones, a 10-min drive from Junquillal, you can go sport fishing.
-Tours are run professionally by a tico family who has been fishing in these waters for decades.
+Sport fishing tours are professionally run by a Tico family in Playa Callejones who has been fishing in these waters for decades.
 During the boat trip you might see schools of dolphins, manta rays and sea turtles.

-Only 10 km from Junquillal is the 18-holes championship golf course of Hacienda Pinilla one of the best you can find in Costa Rica.
+Golf can be played on the 18-holes championship course of Hacienda Pinilla, only 10 km from Junquillal.
+The golf course is one of the best you can find in Costa Rica.

 Hotels in Junquillal also arrange day tours to nearby attractions.
 You can go on a caving tour in Barra Honda, do bird watching in Palo Verde, see an arribada in Ostional or hike the volcano at Rincon de la Vieja.